ecomfe/react-hooks/packages/debug/README.md

 A set of hooks for debugging component.

-Since this package is for debugging, we will not consider the size of package an important factor, please remember to remove all debug hooks in production.
+Since this package is for debugging, we will not consider the size of package as an important factor, please remember to remove all debug hooks in production.

 ```shell
 npm install @huse/debug